amoh-godwin/Articulae/mds/educative/layouts/gridLayout.md

 }
 ```

-From the above code, we have four `Rectangle`s in the GridLayout, and when you run the code, you will notice that they have been placed in a grid of two columns and two rows.
+From the above code, we have four `Rectangle`s in the `GridLayout`, and when you run the code, you will notice that they have been placed in a grid of two columns and two rows.
 This is not the default placing, we have declared on **line 13** of the code that we want two columns.
 If we didn't specify we would have had 4 columns to match the number of items in the `GridLayout`.

 ## GridLayout will varied cell sizes

 For our above code, each child is set to one cell.
 We can change that and make a child span more than one cell.
 And by that method, create a `GridLayout` with varied cell sizes.
 You control how many cells a child can span by specifying `columnSpan` and/or `rowSpan` for the item.

 Lets see this in action.
 Take a look at the code below.
-You can see that we have specified a `columnSpan` on line 20 for the first `Rectangle` and a `rowSpan` on line 28 for the second `Rectangle`.
+You can see that we have specified a `columnSpan` on **line 20** for the first `Rectangle` and a `rowSpan` on **line 28** for the second `Rectangle`.

 ```qml
 import QtQuick